Pearson Island: Description

 Pearson Island is located about 63 km south west by west of Cape Finniss and about 25 km south west of Flinders Island.
 It is the largest of four islands that form the island group known as the Pearson Isles or the Pearson Islands.

 It consists of one land mass with two relatively smaller peaks rising out of the sea in an arc extending to the south east via a spit of rock connected to its most southerly point.
-The arc encloses a bay known as “Anchorage Cove” which is sheltered from the weather both from the west and the south and which can be respectively used as an anchorage and as a landing point.
-The three parts of the island are informally referred to in one source respectively as the “north section”, the “middle section” and the “south section”.
-A unnamed rock which is permanently dry is located immediately west of the "south section" of Pearson Island.
+The arc encloses a bay known as "Anchorage Cove" which is sheltered from the weather both from the west and the south and which can be respectively used as an anchorage and as a landing point.
+The three parts of the island are informally referred to in one source respectively as the "north section", the "middle section" and the "south section".
+An unnamed rock which is permanently dry is located immediately west of the "south section" of Pearson Island.

 The island has an area of 213 ha.
-Its highest point is a feature called “Hill 781” with a height of 238 m above sea level and which is located in the south west end of the North section and which is named after its height in the imperial unit of measurement.
-“Hill 781” and two other hills, “North Hill” and “East Hill” on the “north section” are of a height greater than 200 m while the highest point on the remainder of the island is “South Hill” on the “south section” with a height of 115 m.
+Its highest point is a feature called "Hill 781" with a height of 238 m above sea level and which is located in the south west end of the North section and which is named after its height in the imperial unit of measurement.
+"Hill 781" and two other hills, "North Hill" and "East Hill" on the "north section" are of a height greater than 200 m while the highest point on the remainder of the island is "South Hill" on the "south section" with a height of 115 m.

-The “north section” has two valleys - one opening onto a bay to the north known as “East Cove” while the other valley opens onto an unnamed cove on the east side of the island.
-Each is enclosed on one side by the ridge line on the west side of the island that connects “North Hill” and “Hill 781” and by a ridge line that connects “Hill 781” to “East Hill”.
-Each valley has a drainage system which drains into a creek which are respectively known as “North Creek” and “Main Creek”.
+The "north section" has two valleys - one opening onto a bay to the north known as "East Cove" while the other valley opens onto an unnamed cove on the east side of the island.
+Each is enclosed on one side by the ridge line on the west side of the island that connects "North Hill" and "Hill 781" and by a ridge line that connects "Hill 781" to "East Hill".
+Each valley has a drainage system which drains into a creek which are respectively known as "North Creek" and "Main Creek".